 For example, Hamilton was recently featured in Courtroom View Network’s (CVN) list of Most Impressive Trials of 2019.
 In 2014, Hamilton was recognized by the Dallas Business Journal as having the largest jury verdict in Texas for a personal injury case and the 17th largest jury verdict in the United States.
 In 2016, Hamilton was recognized by Top Verdict as having the ninth-largest personal injury verdict in Texas.
 Hamilton was recognized in 2011 by Verdict Search as having one of the top 10 verdicts in Texas and top 100 verdicts in the United States.

-Hamilton was selected as one of the Best Lawyers in America for 2019, the Lawdragon 500 Leading Lawyers in America for 2020, and is a member of the prestigious American Board of Trial Advocates (ABOTA).
+Hamilton was selected as one of the Best Lawyers in America from 2019 to 2021, the Lawdragon 500 Leading Lawyers in America for 2020, and is a member of the prestigious American Board of Trial Advocates (ABOTA).

 Hamilton’s recent verdicts and successes include:

-- $39.4 million jury verdict in a commercial dispute involving a breach of partnership agreements, breach of fiduciary duties and fraud in an alternative energy transaction recognized as one of the top 10 verdicts in Texas and top 100 verdicts in the United States in 2011.
-Verdict resulted in a confidential settlement.
+- $39.4 million jury verdict in a commercial dispute involving a breach of partnership agreements, breach of fiduciary duties, and fraud in an alternative energy transaction recognized as one of the top 10 verdicts in Texas and top 100 verdicts in the United States.

 - Confidential settlement after a two-week trial in a high-profile wrongful death case.

-- $19.7 million jury verdict in a medical malpractice case.
+- $19.7 million compensatory damages jury verdict in a medical malpractice case.
+One of the largest malpractice verdicts in Texas history.

 - $18.3 million arbitration award for negligent misrepresentation in a commercial case involving the sale of a medical device company.